ejholmes/libopenfocus/README.md

 Compiling
 ---------
-If you have QT, open OpenFocus.pro and build the project.
-If not, run make in the directory.
-Both will generate a libopenfocus.a that you can statically link in your program.
+Run `make`.
+This will build a libopenfocus.a that you can link against in your program.

 Usage
 -----